sandboxie-plus/Sandboxie/README.md

   * Snapshot Manager - takes a copy of any box in order to be restored when needed
   * Maintenance mode - allows to uninstall/install/start/stop Sandboxie driver and service when needed
   * Portable mode - you can run the installer and choose to extract all files to a directory
-  * Additional UI options to block access for Windows components like printer spooler and clipboard
+  * Additional UI options to block access to Windows components like printer spooler and clipboard
   * More customization options for Start/Run and Internet access restrictions
   * Privacy mode sandboxes that protect user data from illegitimate access
+  * Security enhanced sandboxes that restrict the availability of syscalls and endpoints
   * Global hotkey to terminate all boxed processes
   * A network firewall per sandbox which supports Windows Filtering Platform (WFP)
   * The list of sandboxes can be searched with the shortcut key Ctrl+F